What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Driving licence exchange for UK nationals living in the EU

-If you are a UK licence holder living in the EU or EEA you should exchange your UK driving licence for a local EU driving licence before 12 April 2019.
-From that date, if there is no EU Exit deal, you may have to pass a driving test in the EU country you live in to be able to carry on driving there.
+If you are a UK licence holder living in the EU or EEA you should exchange your UK driving licence for a local EU driving licence before the UK leaves the EU.
+If the UK leaves the EU without a deal on 31 October 2019 , you may have to pass a driving test in the EU country you live in to be able to carry on driving there.

 More about exchanging your UK driving licence.